 BlueCross BlueShield of Western New York programs provide health care services to keep our members healthy and help them to get well when they are ill.

 BlueCross BlueShield of Western New York promotes good, helpful, and sensibly priced health care for all ages.
 We give our doctors the most up-to-date information in order to provide the best care.
 We work with our doctors to help patients feel well and understand how to care for their health.

 National Committee for Quality Assurance Accreditation (NCQA)

-Blue Cross Blue Shield of WNY is accredited by a national quality agency called the National Committee for Quality Assurance (NCQA).
-This agency surveys us to make sure our customers get good treatment, safe care and stay well.
-This helps to keep health care costs lower.
+BlueCross BlueShield of Western New York is accredited by a national quality agency called the National Committee for Quality Assurance (NCQA).
+This agency surveys us to make sure our members get good treatment and safe care to stay well.
+This helps keep health care costs lower.

 Healthcare Effectiveness Data and Information Set (HEDIS®)

 The Healthcare Effectiveness Data and Information Set (HEDIS®), developed and maintained by the NCQA, is a standardized measurement tool used by more than 90% of America’s health plans to measure performance on important dimensions of care and service:

 Because many plans collect HEDIS data, and because the measures are so specifically defined, HEDIS makes it possible to compare the performance of health plans on an “apples-to-apples” basis.